The most historic restaurant in every state

 Oregon: Jake’s Famous Crawfish, Portland

-Portland’s most beloved seafood restaurant was opened by an actual person named Jake.
-Jacob Lewis Freiman opened his restaurant in 1892 and it quickly did indeed become famous, with celebrities like actor Humphrey Bogart, baseball manager Casey Stengel and pop star Madonna all stopping in over the years.
-It continues to serve top-notch seafood dishes like oysters on the half shell, scampi, and crab and shrimp-stuffed salmon.
+Portland’s most beloved seafood restaurant, Jake's Famous Crawfish, was opened by Jacob (Jake) Lewis Freiman in 1892.
+It did indeed become famous, with an array of celebrities including actor Humphrey Bogart, baseball manager Casey Stengel, and even Madonna all stopping by over the years.
+The spot continues to serve top-notch seafood dishes like oysters on the half shell, fish and chips, and crab and shrimp–stuffed salmon.

 Pennsylvania: McGillin’s Olde Ale House, Philadelphia

-The people behind McGillin’s Olde Ale House like to boast that they’ve survived both the Civil War and Prohibition, and are still pulling pints of beer 160 years after first opening in 1860.
-Originally opened as a tavern by an Irish couple, Catherine and William McGillin, it soon expanded into an oyster house, becoming a fully-fledged restaurant with a chef during Prohibition.
-Inside you’ll find a collection of signs representing the stores in the neighbourhood that McGillin’s has outlasted.
-Note that it's currently open for outdoor dining only.
+McGillin’s Olde Ale House survived both the Civil War and Prohibition.
+First opened as a tavern in 1860 by an Irish couple, Catherine and William McGillin, it soon expanded into an oyster house, becoming a fully-fledged restaurant with a chef during Prohibition.
+Inside, you’ll find a collection of signs representing the stores in the neighborhood that McGillin’s has outlasted.

 Rhode Island: White Horse Tavern, Newport

-While many restaurants claim to be the oldest continuously-running or the oldest family-run, the White Horse in Newport is accepted as the flat-out oldest restaurant in America.
+While many restaurants claim to be the oldest continuously running or the oldest family-run, the White Horse Tavern in Newport is accepted as the flat-out oldest restaurant in America.
 It's a National Historic Landmark, having served guests since 1673.
-The architecture and fixtures make it clear that this is a very old place full of stories dating back before the birth of America.
-Now history buffs come by for classic farm-fresh food.
+The architecture and fixtures make it clear that this is a very old place, full of stories dating back centuries.
+Now history buffs come by for upscale farm-fresh food served with a generous helping of history.

 South Carolina: Villa Tronco, Columbia

 The history of Villa Tronco represents the story of many Italian Americans.
-The restaurant was started by the Tronco family who were running a fruit stand in Columbia.
-“Mama” Sadie Tronco was renowned for her spaghetti and meatballs and the local community created enough demand for them to turn the fruit market into an Italian restaurant.
-Eighty years later, the restaurant still serves Mama’s delicious recipes and is run by the same family.
+The restaurant was started by the Tronco family, who were running a fruit stand in Columbia.
+'Mama' Sadie Tronco was renowned for her spaghetti and meatballs, and the local community created enough demand for them to turn the fruit market into an Italian restaurant.
+More than 80 years later, the restaurant still serves Mama’s delicious recipes and is run by the same family.

 South Dakota: Alpine Inn, Hill City

 The Alpine Inn began life in 1886 as the Harney Peak Hotel.
 While it still boasts beautifully historic rooms for overnight guests, it’s also home to a quaint restaurant.
-The menu is a bit quirky – there are only two items available at dinner.
-Choose from steak wrapped in bacon or vegetarian spaetzle.
-Picky eaters need not apply!
+The menu is quirky and concise, with only two options served at dinner – choose from steak wrapped in bacon or vegetarian spaetzle.

 Texas: Black’s Barbecue, Lockhart

-There is no food more legendary in Texas than barbecue and there’s no barbecue joint more legendary than Black’s.
-The original Black’s Barbecue in Lockhart has been there since 1932 and is run by pitmaster Kent Black, founder Edgar Black’s grandson.
-The current pit at the Lockhart location was built in 1949 and can smoke up to 500lbs (227kg) of meat at a time.
-This is traditional Texas barbecue, with hunks of oak-smoked brisket and ribs still served up on butcher paper-lined trays.
+There is no food more legendary in Texas than barbecue, and there’s no barbecue joint more legendary than Black’s.
+The original Black’s Barbecue has been in Lockhart since 1932 and is run by pitmaster Kent Black, founder Edgar Black’s grandson.
+The current pit at the Lockhart location was built in 1949 and can smoke up to 500lb of meat at a time.
+This is traditional Texas barbecue, with hunks of oak-smoked brisket and ribs cooked low and slow, and served up on trays lined with butcher paper.

 Vermont: Ye Olde Tavern, Manchester

-Ye Olde Tavern lives up to its name: the restaurant was built in 1790 before Vermont was even part of the United States.
-It’s always been a fairly elegant establishment and has gone through many names over the years but has operated as Ye Olde Tavern since 1976.
-Today it serves food like cranberry fritters with Vermont butter, lobster bisque, roast Tom turkey and New England scrod (haddock or cod).
+Ye Olde Tavern lives up to its name: the restaurant was built in 1790, before Vermont was even part of the United States.
+It’s always been an elegant establishment and has gone through many names over the years, but has operated as Ye Olde Tavern since 1976.
+The current menu celebrates both local ingredients and the area's rich culinary background: think cranberry fritters with Vermont butter, traditional pot roasts, lobster bisque, roast Tom turkey, and New England scrod (haddock or cod).

 Virginia: The Red Fox Inn and Tavern, Middleburg

-Virginia is a state full of history and The Red Fox Inn and Tavern, a stone building that has stood since 1728, has seen plenty of it.
-It was frequented by John F. Kennedy and his wife Jacqueline, who would stay overnight while fox hunting.
-Elizabeth Taylor and her husband John Warner also often ate here.
-The restaurant is currently only offering dining on its outdoor terrace, serving a four-course chef’s tasting menu.
+Virginia is a state full of history and The Red Fox Inn & Tavern, a stone building that has stood since 1728, has seen plenty of it.
+It was frequented by John and Jackie Kennedy, who would stay overnight while fox hunting.
+Elizabeth Taylor and her then-husband John Warner also often ate here.
+Today it's known for its seasonal tasting menus with a focus on game and seafood dishes cooked using time-honored techniques.

 West Virginia: Tomaro’s Bakery, Clarksburg